-The core of the proof of Theorem \ref{th:1} follows a standard approach in the study of BBM, namely a constrained first and second moment analysis of the number of particles that reach a target value but remain below a barrier for the duration of their lifetime.
-Due to the time inhomogenuity of $\sigma(\cdot)$, the choice of barrier is not completely straight-forward, and in particular it is not a straight line; ``rectifying'' it introduces a killing potential.
-The analysis of the survival of Brownian motion in this potential eventually leads to a time-inhomogeneous Airy-type differential equation which we study by analytic means.
+The core of the proof of Theorem \ref{th:1} is based on a constrained first and second moment analysis of the number of particles that reach a target value but remain below a barrier for the duration of their lifetime.
+Due to the time-inhomogeneity of $\sigma(\cdot)$, the choice of barrier is not straight-forward, and in particular it is not a straight line; ``rectifying'' it introduces a killing potential.
+The analysis of the survival of Brownian motion in this potential eventually leads to a time-inhomogeneous Airy-type differential equation which we study by analytic means, exploiting the anti-symmetry of the differential operator.
 (As pointed out to us by Dima Ioffe, a similar phenomenon with related $T^{1/3}$ scaling was already observed in \cite{Gro,spohnferrari}.)
 These methods together lead to estimates of the right tail of $M_T$ which are sharp up to a multiplicative factor (Proposition~\ref{prop:tail}).
-By a bootstrapping procedure, these estimates are then turned into convergence in law with the help of a convergence result for the derivative Gibbs measure of (time-homogeneous) branching Brownian motion.
+By a bootstrapping procedure that may be of independent interest, these estimates are then turned into convergence in law by using a convergence result for the derivative Gibbs measure of (time-homogeneous) branching Brownian motion.

 The structure of the paper is as follows.
 In the next section, we introduce a barrier $\gamma_T(\cdot)$, and show that with high probability, no particle crosses (a shifted version of) the barrier, see Lemma \ref{lem:curve}.
 Using the barrier, we then control the distribution of extremal particles at all times large enough (Lemma \ref{lem:density}).
 In these lemmas, results concerning time-inhomogeneous Airy-type PDE's are needed, and the proof of those is given in Appendix A (Section \ref{app}).
 Section \ref{sec-4} combines the results of Section \ref{sec-3} (taken at time $T-T^{2/3}$) together with an analysis of the last segment of time of length $T^{2/3}$, and provides the first-and-second moment results needed to obtain lower and upper bound on the right tail of $M_T$.
 The proof of Theorem \ref{th:1} is then completed in Section \ref{sec-5}, using a result about the convergence of the derivative Gibbs measure of (time-homogeneous) branching Brownian motion, which is given in Appendix B (Section~\ref{sec:derivative_Gibbs}).